-• Brand promotions and other commercial events cancelled within 5 days are charged 50% of the agreed fee event.
+Brand promotions and other commercial events cancelled within 5 days are event.
 Please check the Terms and Conditions of your booking.

-• SAGe level events cancelled within 28 days are charged 50% of the agreed fee
+• SAGe level events cancelled within 28 days are charged 50% of the agreed fee, plus

 These charges are not inclusive of any permits, licences, or site services procured for the